yschoe/yschoe.github.io/books.md

 permalink: /books/
 ---

 This is a collection of books I once borrowed from the university library, at some point in time from 2001 to the present.
 Some of these books I had continually renewed (over 15 years for some!), before I returened them all to the library in 2017, prior to my leave to work at Samsung Research.
 Note that some of the search results may be inaccurate.
+At that time, I had over 100 library books in my office. :-)

 <ol class="listing">
 {% for item in site.data.books %}